The Curse (film series)

-The Curse tetralogy is an Italian/United States horror series of four originally unconnected films that were retitled to be part of a supernatural franchise for the American home video market.
-The series started in 1987 with The Curse before ending with Curse IV: The Ultimate Sacrifice in 1993 (It is notable due to the fact the last film Curse IV: The Ultimate Sacrifice was originally made in 1988, predating the third film Curse III: The Ultimate Sacrifice which was released in 1990).
+The Curse pentalogy is a horror series of five originally unconnected films that were retitled to be part of a supernatural franchise for the American home video market.
+The series started in 1987 with The Curse.
+1993's Curse IV: The Ultimate Sacrifice is notable due to the fact the fourth film was originally made in 1988, predating the third film Curse III: Blood Sacrifice which was released in 1991.
 The only loose connections between the films are the first two are Italian productions produced by Ovidio G. Assonitis, otherwise the films are completely unrelated.

 Films

 The Curse (1987)

+An international co-production film between Italy and The United States.
 Principal photography began on September 29, 1986, under the title The Farm, after being announced previously as The Well.
 David Keith, a native of Knoxville, utilized his farm property in Tellico Plains, Tennessee for the film, while the interiors were shot in Rome.
 Many of the crew members, who were Italian, were billed under American names, including associate producer Lucio Fulci.
 Actor Treat Williams was reportedly set to star in the film, but was not involved with the film itself.
 The Curse opened in Los Angeles and New York on September 11, 1987.
 It earned $1,169,922 from its opening weekend in 326 theaters, and finished grossing $1,930,001 at the box office.
 The film went on to be a major home video success in the rental market causing three unrelated films to be retitled as sequels.

 Curse II: The Bite (1989)

+An international co-production film between Italy, The United States and Japan.
 Originally filmed with the title The Bite, the film was later retitled Curse II: The Bite by the American distributors, who had also bought the rights to two Italian Ovidio G. Assonitis, this and Beyond the Door III.
 The film was retitled to capitalize on the home video success of The Curse.

-Curse III: Blood Sacrifice (1990)
+Curse III: Blood Sacrifice (1991)

+An international co-production between The United Kingdom and South Africa.
 Originally filmed with the title Panga, it would eventually be retitled as Curse III: Blood Sacrifice by the American distributors, RCA/Columbia Pictures Home Video.
 The film was released direct-to-video in 1990.
 Internationally it has been released under its original title Panga and simply Blood Sacrifice.
 Fangoria gave the film a negative review stating "There was The Curse, then Curse II: The Bite, and now Curse III, obvious right?
 Unfortunately the same brand of elementary thinking went into the plotting of this newest Curse epic."